TareqAlKushari/People-s-Diabetes-Prediction-Using-Scikit-learn/README.md

-# People-s-Diabetes-Prediction-Using-Scikit-learn
-People's Diabetes Prediction project using Machine Learning by Scikit-learn in Python

 # People's Diabetes Prediction Using Scikit-learn

 This project showcases a machine learning approach to **predicting whether a person is likely to have diabetes** based on medical diagnostic measurements.
 It uses the **Pima Indians Diabetes Dataset** and applies various preprocessing and classification techniques using **Scikit-learn**.